-Control Objective 6 - Payroll Disbursements
+Control Objective 5 - Payroll and Leave Accruals and Control Objective 6 - Payroll Disbursements

-• Responsible for processing and reconciling customer agencies payroll information.

-- Responsible for maintaining privileged user access and logical security over the servers, hardware devices, and related to their payroll applications. - Responsible for granting, reviewing, and removing user access to their payroll applications.

-• Responsible for performing patching and application changes to their payroll applications.

-• Responsible for maintaining physical access and environment controls for their payroll applications.

-• Responsible for performing data back-ups for their payroll applications.
+- Responsible for processing and reconciling customer agencies payroll information. - Responsible for maintaining privileged user access and logical security over the servers, hardware devices, and related to their payroll applications. - Responsible for granting, reviewing, and removing user access to their payroll applications. - Responsible for performing patching the operating system and database and application changes to their payroll applications. - Responsible for maintaining physical access and environment controls for their payroll applications. - Responsible for performing data back-ups for their payroll applications.